 We have produced a Planning Guidance Note: "Going Smokefree - A Planning Advice Note on Smoking Shelters and Other Features(pdf, 23KB)".

 For more information on other issues related to the new smokefree legislation please visit the associated smokefree issues page

-For more information on smoking shelters or other aspects of the ban, please contact the Commercial Environmental Health Team at:
+For more information on smoking shelters or other aspects of the ban, please contact the team at:

 For information on how the Smokefree legislation may affect planning applications, please contact the Planning Support Centre: